Incentive-Aware Synthetic Control: Accurate Counterfactual Estimation via Incentivized Exploration: Numerical simulations

 In this section, we complement our theoretical results with a numerical comparison to standard SCMs which do not take incentives into consideration.

-\paragraph{Experiment Setup.} We consider the setting of~\Cref{sec:main}: There are two interventions and two unit types.
+\xhdr{Experiment Setup.} We consider the setting of~\Cref{sec:main}: There are two interventions and two unit types.
 Type $1$ units prefer the treatment and type $0$ units prefer the control.
-Our goal is to incentivize type $1$ units to take the control in order to obtain accurate counterfactual estimates under control after observing sufficiently-many units.
+Our goal is to incentivize type $1$ units to take the control so we can obtain accurate counterfactual estimates of all units under control.
+See~\Cref{appendix:simulations} for details about our data-generating process.